DevExpress/devextreme-vue/.github/ISSUE_TEMPLATE.md

 <!--
-  Note: if the issue is a general React question, please check React Docs first: https://reactjs.org/docs If your question is about  DevExtreme widgets' APIs, use the DevExpress Support Center: https://www.devexpress.com/Support/Center
+  Note: if the issue is a general Vue question, please check Vue Docs first: https://vuejs.org/v2/guide/ If your question is about  DevExtreme widgets' APIs, use the DevExpress Support Center: https://www.devexpress.com/Support/Center
 -->